mikavir/rx-decode/README.md

 - **Game Over Modal**

-    -This modal appears when the user quits or loses the game.
+  - This modal appears when the user quits or loses the game.
 It showcases a confetti of emojis, generated through [js-confetti](https://www.npmjs.com/package/js-confetti), tailored to the situation.
 When the user quits, a "crying emoji" 😭 is displayed, while losing lives prompts a "skull and crossbones" ☠️.
 This feature provides visual feedback to enhance user engagement and also highlights the drug names guessed by the user, recognizing their achievements.

-    -The messages in the game over modal also differs in depending on the number of words that the user have guessed.
+  - The messages in the game over modal also differs in depending on the number of words that the user have guessed.

-    *No words guessed* :
+    - *No words guessed* :
     "Boohoo!
 You have guessed none of the drugs.
-Time to read the British National Formulary (BNF)"
+Time to read the [British National Formulary (BNF)](https://bnf.nice.org.uk/)"

-    *1 words guessed* :
+    - *1 words guessed* :
     "Well done!
 You have guessed a drug.
-Read theBritish National Formulary (BNF) to learn more drugs"
+Read the [British National Formulary (BNF)](https://bnf.nice.org.uk/) to learn more drugs"

-    *More than 1 word* :
+    - *More than 1 word* :
     "Well Done!
 You have guessed (*number of drugs*) drugs.
 Call yourself a master of drugs"